studentristan/README.md/README.md

 ## Planned Projects

 - [x] Set up a cool README
+- [x] Back End for the Moonlit Montessori
+- [ ] Pretty up the front-end for Moonlit Montessori
-- [ ] First Fully-functional Web-App (D&D Banking App)
+- [ ] COMPTIA Network+ cert
-- [ ] Notion Integration to allow VIM to instantly upload to Notion
+- [ ] COMPTIA Security cert

 <p align="right">(<a href="#top">back to top</a>)</p>